sammcj/gollama/README.md

 #### Command-line Options

 - `-l`: List all available Ollama models and exit
-- `-L`: Link all available Ollama models to LM Studio and exit **Note: This is currently broken on the latest LM-Studio versions, see [#82](https://github.com/sammcj/gollama/issues/82)**
+- `-L`: Link all available Ollama models to LM Studio and exit
 - `-s <search term>`: Search for models by name
   - OR operator (`'term1|term2'`) returns models that match either term
   - AND operator (`'term1&term2'`) returns models that match both terms